 N2United is building a directory of local organisations and businesses, to include your organisation visit www.n2united.co.uk/listing

-He reported that local businesses have now started using the hash tag ‘#N2Unique’ which is also being promoted by the East Finchley Community Facebook group.
+He reported that local businesses have now started using the hash tag ‘#N2Unique’.
 Many established and up and coming new businesses are taking part.
 If anyone knows of businesses who could benefit from participating, they should get in touch with N2United and support the ‘#N2Unique’ campaign by using the hash tag on their own social media posts.